rax-maas/blueflood/README.md

 ### Custom Ingestion

-Two things must be done to properly ingest data:
+Several things must be done to properly ingest data:
 1. Full resolution data must be written via `AstyanaxWriter.insertFull()`.
 2. A `ScheduleContext` object must be `update()`d regarding that metrics shard and collection time.
 3. Shard state must be periodically pushed to the database for each shard that metrics have been collected for.
 This